 dipsographer /dɪpˈsɒɡrəfə(r)/ noun a person who writes about the thirst for alcoholic beverages.
 From Ancient Greek δίψα (dípsa, “thirst”) + γραφή (graphḗ, “writing”).

-Alex Mennie is a freelance drinks writer and consultant, a former bartender and founder of Fox & Beagle, a London-based cocktail events company.
+Alex Mennie is a freelance drinks writer, former bartender and founder of Fox & Beagle, a London-based cocktail events company.
 He provides copywriting and consultancy services for spirits and bar brands, writes about cocktails and spirits and hosts whisky tasting events.

 His interest in beer and wine began at the age of seven when he worked regular Sunday shifts in the family off-licence.
 An interest in craft spirits and cocktails followed when he began competing with his colleagues to create the best post-shift Bloody Mary at the Edinburgh Fringe Festival in 2008.
 Since then his horizons have broadened to home distilling and infusing, and developing pre-bottled cocktails for events and parties.